We are working to make transit more affordable for those with the lowest incomes.

 |Mady Linh Lai

 |Sound Generations||Mark Smutny|

 |UFCW Local 21||Karsten Wise|

 |University of Washington - UW Doorway Project (homeless youth)||Anna Humphreys|

 Metro submits report to County Council on transit affordability for people with the lowest incomes, proposing an income-based approach.

-County Council proviso asks Metro to implement an income-based fares program by March 2020.
+County Council proviso asks Metro to implement an income-based fares program in 2020.